Data transfer tools

 • “large number of files” means thousands or more: 1000+

 This is applicable for any transfer of a large number of small files, even intra-cluster.
-In many cases, it can be very effective to copy a data set (for example AI/ML training data) to local scratch space on compute nodes.
-See this example for more detail
+In many cases, it can be very effective for copying a data set (for example AI/ML training data) to local scratch space on compute nodes.
+See this example for more details.

 Parallelize data transfers when possible

-Most, if not all, of ARC’s networked storage systems (eg. /home, /fastscratch, /projects) are capable of managing many simultaneous data flows and are mounted via a protocol which has inherent performance limitations in a single data transfer which is much lower than the aggregate performance of several streams running in parallel.
+Most, if not all, of ARC’s networked storage systems (eg. /home, /scratch, /projects) are capable of managing many simultaneous data flows such that a single data transfer has much lower performance than the aggregate of several streams running in parallel.
 Standard tools like cp, mv, scp, and rsync will process the source arguments in serial which means only one file is copied at a time.
-To engage the full bandwidth of the networked storage system, we need to parallelize, or force multiple simultaneous transfers.
+To engage the full bandwidth of the networked storage system, we need to parallelize or use multiple simultaneous transfers.

 image